 You can use resistance bands to perform various exercises, warm up before training, and do mobility work.
 Bands can also work as an addition to bodyweight and gym exercises.

 Similarly, you can tie bands to a barbell for power and explosiveness training.
-The band stores energy as it lengthens, making the top of each repetition challenging.
+The band stores energy as it lengthens, challenging the top of each repetition.

 Speaking of energy, resistance bands have linear variable resistance (LVR).
 There is almost no resistance initially, but tension rises as you lengthen a band, similar to a slingshot.

 The advantage of LVR is that you cannot use momentum to complete reps like when lifting free weights (dumbbells, barbells, etc.).
-Instead, you must flex your muscles increasingly harder as you get closer to the top of each repetition.
+Instead, it would help if you flexed your muscles increasingly harder as you get closer to the top of each repetition.
 Doing so could lead to better muscle activation and a stronger mind-muscle connection.

 Getting used to resistance bands takes some time.
 They can feel awkward initially because the tension you feel differs from what you experience when using free weights and gym machines or doing bodyweight activities (e.g., push-ups).

 When selecting a resistance band, you should consider the following factors:

 - Resistance level: Bands come in various resistance levels, ranging from light to heavy.
 You should be able to train through a full range of motion and reach the top of each repetition without swinging your body or using momentum.
 The repetition should feel progressively more challenging, culminating in peak contraction before returning to the starting position.